8 Paired t-test

 , and pwr

-Again, load package rstatix
+Again, load the rstatix

-before tidyverse
+package before tidyverse

-, and read in the data from MeansSimonTask.csv
+.
+Then read in the data from MeansSimonTask.csv

 and the demographics information from DemoSimonTask.csv